MikeRogers0/MikeRogersIO/_posts/blog/2015-01-10-how-to-build-a-contact-form-in-ruby-on-rails.md

 ---
 layout: post
-title: How to make a contact form in Ruby on Rails
+title: How to make a contact form (Rails 4)
 categories:
  – blog
 published: true